NTIA/scos-sensor/README.md

 Before we proceed with openssl, we need to create a configuration file -- sensor01.ext.
 It'll store some additional parameters needed when signing the certificate.
-Adjust the settings in the below example for your sensor:
+Adjust the settings, especially DNS names and IP addresses, in the below example for your sensor:

 ```text
 authorityKeyIdentifier=keyid,issuer:always